Connecticut Mental Health Champion

 Within this 2nd year of funding, UConn UCEDD collaborated with Connecticut Children’s Hospital and Medical Center to develop mental health resources for families across the state.
 Children have faced almost two years of unprecedented challenges due to the pandemic.
 Connecticut Children’s has seen a tremendous increase in patients seeking behavioral health services via the emergency department.
 In 2021, 12.6% of children ages 3-17 in Connecticut received mental health care; compared to the national average of 10.8%.
 Currently we do not see a decline in families seeking care which has put a strain on the healthcare system causing delays in services.

 To address the growing need, the General Assembly’s Committee on Children championed Public Act 21-116.
 The act requires a list of (A) providers of such resources, including, but not limited to, mobile crisis intervention services, (B) the physical location of each provider, if applicable, (C) the types of services offered by each provider, and (D) contact information for each provider to be given to all families in healthcare and school settings.

-- Video 1: Steven C. Rogers, MD, CPST, is an attending physician in the emergency department and is the emergency department’s behavioral health and psychiatric coordinator.
-Dr Rodgers is working to improve care for this young population including expanded support for suicidal patients and their families.
+Steven C. Rogers, MD, CPST, is an attending physician in the emergency department and is the emergency department’s behavioral health and psychiatric coordinator.
+Dr Rogers is working to improve care for this young population including expanded support for suicidal patients and their families.

 Are you looking for Mental Health Support for your child?
 The free resources developed by the UConn UCEDD and Connecticut Children’s are linked below.